 How do I compare solar quotes?

-- Compare price, size, and quality of products used.
-If you see products from a chain consumer hardware store, this may be a red flag.
-Qualified solar energy contractors will often use solar equipment distributors, where they will get better prices, better quality products.
+Qualified solar energy contractors will often use solar equipment distributors, where they will get better prices and better quality products.
 In addition, many of these distributors will only sell products to qualified contractors which will help you verify the company legitimacy.

 Can I install solar panels myself?